“Ah, how sweet it is to be Jewish…”

 ____________

 Note of October 14: Precisely a week after the publication of his Le Monde piece, in which he conceded that Jews in France had nothing to complain about, Finkielkraut has had the chutzpah to appear as a witness in the Paris Court of Appeal (11th chamber) to complain of an alleged threat to French Jews posed by the revisionists.
 Today, October 14, he has testified against Roger Garaudy, author of The Founding Myths of Israeli Politics, and publisher Pierre Guillaume.
 Finkielkraut sees in Garaudy an anti-Semite and a “Faurissonian.”
-He approves of France’s anti-revisionist “Fabius-Gayssot” law.
+He approves of France’s anti-revisionist “Fabius-Gayssot” act.
 The State, he says, must punish hatred.